Skip to content

 His miracle accounts in the gospels included lessons about faith, the forgiveness of sins, seeing through the eyes of faith, giving thanks, the kingdom of God, salvation for the Gentiles, and even the Holy Eucharist.

-Or looked at from the other direction, Jesus is a rabbinical teacher who amplifies His teaching with deeds of power and wonder.
+If one looks at it from another direction, Jesus is a rabbinical teacher who amplifies His teaching with deeds of power and wonder.

 The Faith/Freedom of the Recipient of Jesus’s Miracles Is Integral to the Miraculous Deed